suffolklibraries/lgc/content/collections/events/children-s-free-half-term-easter-trail.md

         marks:
           -
             type: bold
-        text: 'Also, if you decide to stay at the Cock Horse for some food, children eat FREE all Easter holidays!'
+        text: 'If you decide to stay at the Cock Horse for some food, children eat FREE all Easter holidays!'
   -
     type: heading
     attrs: